strykeforce/wallEYE/README.md

   If using from source, `sudo chmod 4755 /sbin/ifconfig` is required prior to running the first time.

 ### Bugs/Known Limitations and Their Respective Workarounds
 - [ ] Static IP sometimes cannot be reached/pinged.
-Can be resolved temporarily by unplugging/replugging the ethernet cable and waiting a bit.
-Potentially fixable by downgrading to Ubuntu 20.x.
-- [x] Exposure and gain settings do not work properly.
-Settings can result in illogical results (18 is very overexposed, 19 is fine).
-20 seems to be the magic number for exposure.
-Fix: Look into calling `v4l2-ctl` to set these?
-- [x] Camera resolutions are listed twice.
-Either works.
-- [ ] Importing a calibration overwrites the current one.
+- [ ] Importing a calibration overwrites the currently used one.
 Make sure a copy of the current cal is saved before importing a new one.
-- [ ] Pose estimation is far better ~1m away from tag (1-5cm of error per axis) than further away (20 cm of error) per axis.
-Tags are not stable when far away.
-- [x] Fix: Calibration "stable" threshold should be changed to be proportional to image size, not fixed number of pixels.
-- [ ] Log file grew to 1.5+ gb.
-What is getting logged???

 ## Boot Up
   Before connecting a WallEYE installation to a robot network switch, connect the Orange Pi via ethernet directly and turn on the Pi.
 Upon turning on the Pi connect to the local website at the ip ---.---.--- FIX ME.
 Upon connecting it is recommended to set a static ip to the format `10.27.67.#` or one that conforms to a team number.
 Also set a unique name that identifies the WallEYE installation.
 Although Calibration may be done on the first bootup it is not required.